 - Marketing budgets are consistently shifting to digital channels — a trend that is projected to continue for the foreseeable future.
 Studies predict that digital marketing budgets will increase from 44% to 54% by 2024.

-- The majority of B2B marketers spend 40% of their total marketing budget on creating content for your large or small business.
+- The majority of B2B marketers spend 40% of their total marketing budget on creating content.

-Need a full marketing plan rather than just the budget?
-You may benefit from reading our ultimate marketing plan guide.
+You may benefit from reading our ultimate marketing guide.

-One of the biggest factors that should impact how much you spend on marketing is the age of your company.
-How long have you been in business?
+One of the biggest factors that impact how much you spend on marketing is the age of your company.
+In other words, how long you’d had your business open.

 Marketing Budget Recommendations for Young Companies